60 Engagement Gift Ideas for Every Kind of Couple

 DO I HAVE TO BRING A GIFT TO AN ENGAGEMENT PARTY? & OTHER ETIQUETTE CONSIDERATIONS

 1. Consider the formality of the engagement party invitation.
-If you received an engagement party invitation in the mail from the couple’s parents, bring a gift to the celebration and avoid showing up empty-handed.
-However, if you got a text message about an informal gathering with friends, pick up a bottle of wine or champagne to toast the couple.
+If you receive an engagement party invitation in the mail from the couple’s parents, bring a gift to the celebration and avoid showing up empty-handed.
+However, if you get a text message about an informal gathering with friends, pick up a bottle of wine or champagne to toast the couple.

 2. If you decide to buy an engagement gift, spend around 20% of your total gift budget.
 Remember that an engagement party is just the first of many occasions to celebrate the happy couple!
 Plan to spend another 20% on a bridal shower present and the remaining 60% on a wedding gift.